LuisNY/Hikers/README.md

 ```
 ./path_to_Hikers/Hikers/bin/hikers_program
 ```
-You will be asked to insert the path to the input yaml file to parse.
+As the program starts you will be asked to insert the path to the input .yaml file to parse.
-An example file is located in `Hiker` directory.
+An example file is located in `Hikers` directory.